Corionis/ELS/docs/downloads.md

 ## &bull; Configuration

- * By default ELS data files are store in your home directory in the **.els/** subdirectory.
+ * By default ELS data files are stored in your home directory in the **.els/** subdirectory.
    * That may be changed with the -C \| \--config option.